-Learning Objectives Knowledge and understanding Skills Attitudes and values Content Learning Activities Identify different Europeans who explored Africa.
+Learning Objectives Knowledge and understanding Skills Attitudes and values Content Learning Activities Identify and describe different Europeans who explored Africa.
 Explain different causes and effects of exploration.
 Explain the problems encountered by explorers in Africa.
 Compare the achievements of different explorers in Africa.
 Assess the effects and process of exploration.
 Analyse the causes of European explorers in Africa.
-Evaluate the problems faced by European explorers and how they could be solved. exploration Different European explorers and their routes.
-Different causes of exploration.
-Consequences of exploration of Africa.
-Problems faced by explorers in Africa.
-Read a range of materials and use internet for information about the causes and the consequences of exploration of Africa and summarise the findings.
-Learners form groups to discuss and debate the problems faced by different explorers and present their results to class.
-Discuss in groups causes of exploration and their effects and present results in class.
+Evaluate the problems faced by European explorers and how they could be solved. exploration Different European explorers and their routes Different causes of exploration Consequences of exploration Problems faced by explorers in Africa Read a range of materials and use internet for information about the causes and the consequences of exploration of Africa and summarise the findings.
+Discuss/debate the problems faced by different explorers and present their results to class.
+Explain the causes of exploration and their effects and present results in class.
 Use map of Africa to identify routes taken by explorers.

 Links to other subjects: Geography: demography, migration.
-General Studies: wars and conflict.
+General Studies and Communication Skills: wars and conflict.
 Economics: commercial relations.